No-Fault Insurance Ontario: A Comprehensive Guide

 5 minute read

 If you’ve ever been in a car accident in Ontario, you may have noticed that filing your insurance claims can be easier than in other provinces.
-This is thanks to Ontario’s no-fault insurance system, which allows drivers in an accident to process their claims only with their own insurer – saving the time and hassle of going to court to sue the other driver for compensation.
+This is thanks to Ontario’s no-fault insurance system, which allows drivers involved in an accident to process their claims directly with their own insurer, saving them the time and hassle of going to court to sue the other driver for compensation.

 However, this does not mean that you can’t be found at fault for an accident.
 If you are found to be at fault, you will still need to pay the deductible on your insurance before your insurance claim is paid out.